-Buddhism spread rapidly between the 7-14th centuries, when various rulers adopted it as the official religion (see p.
-4 of History and Myth).
+Buddhism spread rapidly between the 7-14th centuries, when various rulers adopted it as the official religion (see History and Myth).
 As it spread, Buddhism mixed with indigenous traditions, flourishing among the lower classes.
 During that time, Buddhist monks enjoyed significant social and political influence, while Buddhist architecture, scholarship, and art flourished.
 In the beginning of the 15th century, imperial leaders began to favor Confucian ideals of social relations as Buddhism lost its official status and much of its political influence.
-Although royal interest in Buddhism waned, Buddhism
+Although royal interest in Buddhism waned, Buddhism remained popular among the masses.